10 Weekend Habits That Will Flatten Your Belly

-400: The number of additional calories Americans consume over the weekend compared to a typical weekday.
+It's no secret that most people end up consuming a higher number of calories during the weekend compared to a typical weekday.

 Catch a Buzz

-… just order wine or bubbly in lieu of you go-to drink.
-No need to give up a night out on the town to trim down, just adjust your drink order, unless you want love handles.
-Typically get a Cosmo?
-Don’t.
-Although they’re delicious, they’re also loaded with waist-widening calories.
-Beer can also be a crapshoot.
+… just go with wine or bubbly.
+No need to give up a night enjoying some drinks, just adjust your drink order.
+Typically drink a Cosmo?
+Don't.
+Although they're delicious, they're also loaded with waist-widening calories.
+Beer can also be a gamble.
 While some of them are diet-friendly, other carry up to 200 calories a can!
-On the other hand, when you order red, white or bubbly, you pretty much know what you’re signing up for.
+On the other hand, when you order red, white, or bubbly, you pretty much know what you're signing up for.
 Most glasses of wine come in around 120 calories, while champagne sits around the 90-calorie mark.
-Note: Even though they’re low-cal, that’s still no excuse to go overboard.
+Note: Even though they're low-cal, that's still no excuse to go overboard.
 The more you drink the more appetizing diet-derailing treats will become.
 Cut yourself off after a glass or two to stay on track.

 Make it your new brunch go-to, along with that mimosa.
-In a Swedish study that looked at green tea’s effects on hunger, researchers divided up participants into two groups.
+In a Swedish study that looked at green tea's effects on hunger, researchers divided up participants into two groups.
 One group drank water while the other group drank green tea.
-Not only did the tea sippers report less of a desire to eat their favorite foods, but they found those foods to be less satisfying, and hence ate less when they did indulge.
-We've seen the results for ourselves when developing our brand new THE 17-DAY GREEN TEA DIET.
-Test panelists lost up to 10 pounds in one week!
+Not only did the tea-sippers report less of a desire to eat their favorite foods, but they found those foods to be less satisfying, and hence ate less when they did indulge.
+And just so you know, test panelists on The 7-Day Flat-Belly Tea Cleanse lost up to 10 pounds in one week!

 Have a Dinner Date

 … at home.
 Saturday is practically National Date Night, and going out to dinner is arguably one of the most popular coupled-up activities in America.
-The only trouble is, the average restaurant meal contains a whopping 1,128 calories, which is nearly 60 percent of the day’s recommended intake, according to a recent JAMA Internal Medicine study.
+And even now, if The only trouble is, the average restaurant meal contains a whopping 1,128 calories, which is nearly 60% of the day's recommended intake, according to a recent JAMA Internal Medicine study.
 On the other hand, when you whip up something at home with your honey, you have complete control over what goes into your meal.
-The end result typically has fewer calories, fat and salt, and it’s a lot more economical, too.
+The end result typically has fewer calories, fat, and salt, and it's a lot more economical, too.
 Not sure what to make?
-Check out our Healthy Chicken Recipes for Weight Loss and our Three Exclusive Amazing Spiralizer Recipes for some inspiration.
-(Hint: No spiralizer?
-No problem.
-Just use a julienne peeler instead.)
+Check out our Healthy Chicken Recipes for Weight Loss.

 … but adjust your order.
 Those pancakes and waffles you typically get sure do look amazing sitting on your plate.
-But once they’ve found their way into your stomach and settled onto your frame, your perspective is bound to change.
-So what should you order?
-Ask the waiter to bring you eggs.
-Any style will do—scrambled, over easy, hard-boiled or an omelet— as long as it has the yolk!
-Although only eating the whites will initially save you calories, dietary cholesterol and fat, it’s not going to help you lose weight in the long run.
+But once they've found their way into your stomach and settled onto your frame, your perspective is bound to change.
+So what should you go for?
+Eggs.
+Any style will do—scrambled, over easy, hard-boiled, or an omelet— as long as it has the yolk!
+Although only eating the whites will initially save you calories, dietary cholesterol, and fat, it's not going to help you lose weight in the long run.
 Thanks to a nutrient called choline, eating the yolks can actually help boost metabolism and burn belly fat.
 Plus, the yellow is loaded with nutrients like vitamins D and B12, so it can help keep you healthy, too.
-For 150+ recipes packed with choline and other amazing fat-blasting nutrients, don't miss the new Zero Belly Cookbook.
-Test panelists lost up to 16 pounds in 14 days!

 … at least once.
 While it may difficult to find time Monday through Friday for a steamy romp in the sack, there should be no excuse over the weekend.
 And really, we shouldn't have to convince you to strip down to your skivvies and have some fun, should we?
 Not only does sex feel good, it burns some calories and decreases stress—which is actually really beneficial for your waistline.
 Why?
 When you're stressed out, levels of the stress hormone, cortisol, soar which increases appetite and fat storage—not what you want when you're trying to trim down.
 So if you're not having sex, start.
 Already getting busy?
 Consider going for a second round to boost the benefits further.